cchdo/hydro/docs/format_spec.rst

 Global Attributes
 `````````````````
+Attributes are bits of metadata with a name and a value attached to it.
+Almost all the "work" being done by the CF conventions and other metadata standards are happening in the attributes, CF for example, doesn't standardize the variable names at all.

 Global attributes contain information that applies to the entire dataset.
 Some of these are defined by community standards, other by this document for internal use.
 The following, case sensitive, global attributes are REQUIRED to be present: